Nigel Foster (kayaker)

 He also served for many years on the BCU Sea Touring Committee, and the BCU Expeditions Sub-Committee.

-In 1985 he left for Iceland for six weeks, helping an expedition group from Cambridge with logistics and leading the kayaking component.
+In 1985, he left for Iceland for six weeks where he helped an expedition group from Cambridge with logistics and by leading the kayaking component.
 He returned to start his own kayaking business.
 He taught local groups in Denmark, Sweden, Iceland, Finland, Canada and the United States.